bcgov/entity/.github/ISSUE_TEMPLATE/bug_report.md

 4. See error

 **Screenshots**
 If applicable, add screenshots to help explain your problem.
+You an use screengrab.